telerik/blazor-docs/components/editor/built-in-tools.md

 The `Table` tools add an HTML `<table>` or control its rendering, like adding columns and rows, merging and splitting cells.

+>caption Table 3: Table tools in the Editor

 <table>
     <thead>
         <tr>